 What has been the most difficult part of working on Cerebro Voice?

-Taylor: The hardest part for me is the hardware development, knowing what we want and actually making it work.
+Taylor: The hardest part for me is hardware development, knowing what we want and actually making it work.
 Different circuit boards have different drivers and different manufacturers, and they program them differently.
-What I am struggling on is when you have a part that isn’t popular, there aren’t as much documentation, so you just have to experiment and see what works.
+What I am struggling on is when you have a part that isn’t popular, there isn’t as much documentation.
+So you just have to experiment and see what works.

 What do you enjoy most about Cerebro Voice?

 Annie: It is pretty much the idea of building a future, and asking myself why did I want to become a software engineer in the first place?
-I wanted to build things that have an impact on people, and I like the idea of working on technology that helps people who are really in need.
-Making people’s lives better drew me to it, I thought the project was really awesome.
+I wanted to build things that have an impact on people.
+And I like the idea of working on technology that helps people who are really in need.
+The project is really awesome, making people’s lives better drew me to it.

 What have you learned from working on this project?

 Taylor: I learned that I don’t learn fast enough (laughs).